Teaching in the Department

 Teaching on Our Programmes

-The Department has been rated 19th in the world in the QS 2017 rankings, 15th for academic reputation.
-We have now been in the top 20 in the world for five years in a row.
+The Department has been rated 15th in the world in the QS 2018 rankings.
+We have now been in the top 20 in the world for six years in a row.

 On all taught programmes - BA, MA and PhD - we use a range of teaching methods: lectures, seminars and workshops.
 BA Modules normally combine weekly lectures and linked seminars (groups of up to 15).